Anas436/Dhaka-Bangladesh-Real-Estate-AI-Recommendation/README.md

 # Dhaka-Bangladesh-Real-Estate-AI-Recommendation

+I invite you to explore our presentation showcasing the __Property Recommendation and Price Predictions Models__ [here](http://54.189.1.99:8501/)

 ## Contribution Guidelines
 - Have a Look at the [project structure](#project-structure) and [folder overview](#folder-overview) below to understand where to store/upload your contribution
 - If you're creating a task, Go to the task folder and create a new folder with the below naming convention and add a README.md with task details and goals to help other contributors understand